misudashi/systems/2 CAPS/Japanese/Japanese Reports/WJR4.md

 Spoiler Alert! - If you want to watch the show before reading this, [click here](https://youtu.be/7By_AJfrnrw).

 Eventually, everyone except one team was eliminated, so I think they won.
-I recognized some words such as　おんせん (which mean bathing facilities).
+I recognized some words such as　おんせん (which means bathing facilities).
 I found it pretty fun, and it convinced me even more to start watching more random 日本のテレビ番組.
 If you want to watch it, [here's a link](https://youtu.be/7By_AJfrnrw).

 After watching the episode 2 (the one I just talked about being the 3rd one), I realized that the whole テレビ番組 was based around Indiana Jones.
 This time, the candidates were only three and they were on a platform that was rotating vertically.
 There were two different minigames, the first one being to simply jump from small platform to another, and the second one being to find the 平仮名 of a word, using small drawings that were supposed to help them.

 I did enjoy this episode, but my favorite character "died" pretty quickly because he made a dumb mistake.

-I find it pretty funny how they made the candidates "die".
+I find it pretty funny how they make the candidates "die".
 Instead of simply falling in water, or out of the camera's field of view, they literally fell into the void, disappearing in darkness while hearing their voice fade away.
 I wonder how they did that.
 Probably using blue screens?